Peugeot205GTI/windows-folder-locker/README.md

 the folder "Private" is gone from the desktop so it is locked

 # To unlock
-launch "locker.bat" it will ask a password, type "1234"
+launch "locker.bat" it will ask you for a password, type "1234"

 "1234" is the default password